TrashMob-eco/TrashMob/README.md

 **Meet up.
 Clean up.
 Feel good.**

 # What is TrashMob?
-TrashMob is a website dedicated to organizing groups of people to clean up the world we live in.
+TrashMob.eco is a platform dedicated to organizing groups of people to clean up the world we live in.
 Users create cleanup events, publicize them, and recruit people to join up, as well as ask for assistance from communities and partners to help haul away the garbage once it is gathered.
-The idea is to turn what can be an intimidating process for event organizers into a few mouse clicks and simple forms.
+The idea is to turn what can be an intimidating process for event organizers into a few clicks and simple forms.
 And once the process is simple, events will spring up all over the world, and the cleanup of the world can begin.

 # Where did this idea come from?
 Years ago, Scott Hanselman (and others at Microsoft) built out the NerdDinner.com site as a demo of the capabilities of ASP.NET MVC.
 I actually went to a bunch of the nerd dinners.
 They were fantastic and had a huge roll in my career, including eventually leading me to join Microsoft.
 This site is based on both that code and the idea that getting people together to do small good things results in larger good things in the long term.